Please enter your name, email and zip code below to sign up!

 Poverty is so often the result of - and the catalyst for - chronic struggles with hunger, addiction, housing insecurity, mental illness, unemployment, educational voids and various forms of abuse.
 These interconnected struggles continue year after year, and often span generations.
 That's why The Salvation Army works to meet the needs of the whole person through short and long-term assistance - first alleviating the symptoms of poverty and then addressing the root issues that cause it.

 By offering access to free, fresh produce and canned goods, we provide valuable meal supplementation while helping those in need maintain their independence and dignity.
-In Greeley, we also offer needed hygiene items to those who come to us in need.
+In Greeley, we also offer needed hygiene items and toilet paper.

 Many families and individuals facing poverty often must make the painful choice heating and eating - that is, they must decide whether they'll pay their bills or pay for food.
 Without sufficient funds, many are forced to go without a warm, nutritious meal in order to keep a roof over their head.
 From sit-down meals that provide nutritious food and valuable human interaction, to mobile meals that deliver much-needed sustenance to those who cannot reach a food distribution center, we ensure that the most vulnerable members of society do not go hungry.